Show:

 Weaponry

 In the 1960s, American scientists used a primitive precursor to GPS technology to monitor nuclear submarines as they conducted their potential world-ending secret missions.
-Today, GPS is still used as a military tool.
+Today, GPS is still used as a military tool, using signal processing methods that set the cutoff frequency in low pass filter to let only the necessary low-frequency signals through, while blocking high-frequency noise to improve accuracy.
 The whole GPS is still operated by the United States Department of Defense.
 American and allied military users have access to far more accurate GPS readings than civilian users.

 One of the ways in which GPS has been most influential for militaries is its use in the guiding of precision munitions.
 American and allied nations currently use a system known as the JDAM.
 JDAM systems can be added to conventional bombs.
 It is essentially a GPS receiver, jamming equipment, and a set of fins that enable the bomb to be dropped on an extremely specific location with a great deal of accuracy.
 The JDAM system was highly effective in the US’ otherwise disastrous military interventions in Iraq and Afghanistan, where it was shown to hit the target the vast majority of the time.
 The US is mulling over the provision of JDAM GPS-guided bombs to Ukraine.
 The Russian military has no access to GPS and uses GLONASS, a similar system developed in the Soviet Union.
 All weapons, however, are only as accurate and ‘humane’ as the people using them.
 Civilian deaths still occur when using GPS-guided bombs.